 Users should also check that model conditions are appropriate for exporting relevant areas.
-For example, a roof with an overhang will have this area included that does not contribute to heat loss (the entire roof area will be exported to the report).
+For example, a roof with an overhang will have this area included, even if it does not contribute to heat loss (the entire roof area will be exported to the report).
 Area values may always be edited in the report and should be checked for accuracy so that relevant values are finalized.

 Exterior Floors and Walls to be included in the envelope should be set to ‘Exterior’ function in Revit.
 This may be checked in Edit Type.
-Roofs should automatically have an ‘Exterior’ function but some curtain walls may be set as either Interior or Exterior.
+Roofs are always identified as exterior function but some curtain walls may be set as either Interior or Exterior.
 It is recommended that these settings be checked for accuracy before exporting the report.

 To export a compliance data Excel Report, pressing the Comcheck button, input a name and save the report to a location on your computer.
 This may be then opened by navigating to this file and clicking on it (it will not open automatically).

 This file provides information on Areas for Floors, Roofs, Walls, Curtain Panels, Windows and External Doors in the building envelope.

 The family and types in Revit are listed as well as U-value and Solar Heat Gain Coefficient (SHGC) and Visual Light Transmission (VLT).

-This information can then be used in third party tools such to input values for validating compliance with Building Codes.
+This information can then be used in third party tools to assist inputting values for validating compliance with Building Codes.